psrijan/ChessValidator/README.md

 ![](./results/running_test.png)

+## Running the Source Code:

+    > mvn clean install
+    > java -jar ./target/ChessValidator-1.0-SNAPSHOT.jar

+or

+Go to Intellij or any IDE and run the `Main.java` class.
 ## Report: Static Code Analysis Tool:
 For this project, I used two static code analysis tool.
 1. Intellij Native Code Analysis